 Of the malpractice cases that went to a jury last year in Pennsylvania, doctors, hospitals, and health care providers won 82% of the time (33 of 163).

 Hysterically, the tone deaf Hospital & Health System Association of Pennsylvania took the moment to point out that additional reforms are needed.
 Really?
 Hire a PR department or something, guys.
 It is such a credibility killer.

 Back in 2004, doctors’ fervor for caps in medical malpractice cases reached a new high.
-My theory is that Medical Mutual (easily the largest medical malpractice insurer in Maryland, covering about 75% of Maryland doctors) engaged in a little creative accounting and timely settlement negotiations that allowed Medical Mutual to create crisis.
+My theory is that Medical Mutual (easily the largest medical malpractice insurer in Maryland, covering about 75% of Maryland doctors) engaged in a little creative accounting and timely settlement negotiations that allowed Medical Mutual to create a crisis.
 So the Maryland legislature jumped and modified the law to give doctors special protections and decreased the cap for doctors in a way that really changed the value of medical malpractice wrongful death cases in Maryland.
 About 10 minutes later, Medical Mutual reported a $68.6 million malpractice premium surplus.
 I really don’t think the legislature realizes now that Maryland malpractice insurance companies are the little boy who cried wolf.

-(Admittedly, a lot of special interests fall in to that group.)
+(Admittedly, a lot of special interests fall into that group.)